 Schools and teachers often ask us to develop classroom-specific programs.
-Although the content varies, each custom program includes a few basic components: a short history of Alice Austen, looking at and discussing her photos, and learning how to use a digital camera.
+Although the content varies, each custom program includes essential components: a short history of Alice Austen, looking at and discussing her photos, and learning how to use a digital camera.
 We recently introduced “The Best Part of Me,” where students were asked to photograph the part of themselves that they like the most.
 They were propmted to write a paragraph explaining what it is about that part that they like.
 Since digital cameras make it easy to capture dozens and dozens of images—especially compared to Austen’s glass plate technique— a great emphasis was placed on reviewing, editing, and selecting the right image.

 We offer five senior citizen programs, each with about 12 participants.
 Of the four sessions, three take place in a community center and one at the Alice Austen House.
 Participants learn to use the digital camera, how to capture an image, as well as critique.
 Participants also bring their own photographs and discuss their meaning and importance.